uq-eresearch/ods-sru-interface/README.md

 ## Usage

 The ODS database connection is provided by the `ODS_DATABASE_URL` environment variable.
+You will also need to set a `STAFF_ID_SECRET`, which is used to generate HMAC-SHA1 anonymous IDs from your staff IDs.

 Take advantage of [Foreman][foreman]'s `.env` file:

-    echo "STAFF_ID_SALT=verysecretstringtocreatestaffrefs" >> .env
+    echo "STAFF_ID_SECRET=verysecretstringtocreatestaffrefs" >> .env
     echo "ODS_DATABASE_URL=oracle://<path_to_ods_db>" >> .env

 To run Rake tasks adhoc: